BioTomateDE/DiscordMassRedact/README.md

 # Modes
 There are different modes on how messages should be redacted.
 You can choose one of the following:
-- **Delete**: Simply delete the entire message.
+- **Delete**: Deletes the entire message.
-- **Shakespeare**: Edit the message's text content to a Shakespeare quote of similar length.
+- **Shakespeare**: Overwrites the message's content to a quote from one of Shakespeare's works of similar length.
-- **Random words**: Replace the message content with garbage sentences.
+- **Random words**: Replaces the message content with rubbish sentences.
 *This is no longer available due to it sucking ass.
 If there is demand for this mode, I will add it back.*

 # Options
 There are some options you can choose from.
-To list these, simply type `./discord-mass-redact --help`.
+To list them, run the executable with the `--help` flag.

 # Contributing
 All contributions are welcome!
 Whether that's a pull request, a bug you found or a feature you wish for.